-The differences from the Corporate Governance Best Evaluation Items Yes No Summary description Practice Principles for TWSE/TPEx Listed Companies for TWSE/GTSM Listed Companies and the reasons therefor. information in English, disclosed regulations and rules related to corporate governance in Chinese and English and at least organized two achievement presentations each year to improve information transparency.
-2. Whether to announce the annual financial report verified and certified by the accountant within two months after the end of the fiscal year, to disclose the English midterm financial report and to disclose the individual remuneration of directors, general managers and vice general managers voluntarily is still under negotiation and planning.
+The differences from the Corporate Governance Best Evaluation Items No Summary description Practice Principles for TWSE/TPEx Listed Companies for TWSE/GTSM Listed Companies and the reasons therefor.
+Yes No management plans.
+(III) Improve information transparency: 1.The Company has concurrently declared material information in English, disclosed regulations and rules related to corporate governance in Chinese and English and at least organized two achievement presentations each year to improve information transparency.
+For the part of Investor Conference Video Link also has been uploaded in 2023.
+2. Whether to announce the annual financial report verifiedand certified by the accountant within two months afterthe end of the fiscal year, to disclose the English mid-term financial report and to disclose the individual remuneration of directors, general managers and vice general managers voluntarily is still under negotiation and planning.
 (IV) Implement corporate social responsibility: The Company has prepared its Corporate Social Responsibility Report and disclosed its GHGs emission.
 The Company enhanced promoting compliance with relevant specifications in terms of environmental protection, safety, or health issues with our suppliers in the hope of jointly improving the performance of our corporate social responsibility.

-(IV) Continuing education of Directors in 2022:
+(IV) Continuing education of Directors in 2023:

-Tenure of the current Directors: From 5 June 2020 to 4 June 2023.
+Tenure of the current Directors: From 15 June 2023 to 14 June 2026.